NeutronStarDAO/ConstellationBook-English/src/0.JourneytoWeb3/JourneyoftheDreamWeaver.md

 <br>

-In July 2021, many new Dfinity members interviewed and joined the team via video conferencing during the COVID-19 pandemic without meeting in person.
+In July 2021, many new DFINITY members interviewed and joined the team via video conferencing during the COVID-19 pandemic without meeting in person.
 On this day, a small group of people came to the office located in Zurich to meet face-to-face.

 <img src="https://s1.imagehub.cc/images/2023/01/26/3adc64294313d748a0fe347ee81007b3.jpeg" alt="图片" style="zoom:17%;" />

 <br>

-Dominic has written two visions for Dfinity in his blog:
+Dominic has written two visions for DFINITY in his blog:

 On the one hand, many traditional monopolistic technology intermediaries, such as Uber, eBay, social networks, instant messaging, and even search engines, may be redesigned as "open-source enterprises," using proprietary software and their own decentralized governance systems to update themselves.